WoodyWoodster/ecs-playground/README.md

 # ECS Infrastructure (CDK Go)

-Infrastructure as Code for deploying Django applications on AWS ECS Fargate with Aurora PostgreSQL.
+Infrastructure as Code for deploying applications on AWS ECS Fargate with Aurora PostgreSQL.

 ## Architecture